SoundMotives/sound-motives-hugo/content/episodes/ep-02-kenton-slash-demon/index.md

 featured_image: "featured.jpg"

-summary: "Silas Moldenhawer of Kenton Slash Demon discusses the duo’s origins, their early musical influences, approaches to sampling, the Copenhagen scene, and how remixes and collaborators shaped their work."
+summary: "Silas Moldenhawer - one half of Kenton Slash Demon - discusses the duo’s origins, their early musical influences, approaches to sampling, the Copenhagen scene, and how remixes and collaborators shaped their work."

 # Additional (optional) fields you might use later
 duration: "67:06" # approximate runtime from podcast listings